lord-dubious/crystal/examples/usage-scenarios.md

 Real-world examples of how to use Crystal's web server functionality.

+> **⚠️ Security Note**: All API keys shown in examples are placeholders.
+Replace with your own secure API keys generated using `openssl rand -hex 32` or similar secure methods.

 ## 🏠 Scenario 1: Remote Work Setup

 **Situation**: You have a powerful desktop at home and want to access Crystal from your laptop at the office.